-If you were to ask those who work in advertising who’s the person who got them into the industry, most of them would say it was David Ogilvy.
+If you were to ask those who work in advertising who’s the person who got them into the industry, most of them would say his name.

+- The hustle keeps you humble.
+Focus on the work, focus on reaching for mastery, on making each of your articles the best article on that particular topic on the web.
 I wake up at four in the morning to punch the damn keys.
-I write two blog posts before evryone else wakes up.
+I write two blog posts before everyone else wakes up.

 Most bloggers out there struggle because they aim too low.
-They don’t want to put a dent in the universe, they want a bit of side-money.
-They want a thousand readers.
+They don’t want to make a dent in the universe, they want a bit of side-money.
+They just want a thousand readers.
 They want a few comments.
 They just want to know they’re not invisible.

 Aim for the company of immortals.
 Each and every single day.
 And you will find yourself doing twice the work in half the time.
 You will realize that you can provide more value to more people in ways you never even thought possible.

 2. Focus More on the Art Than the Craft